xiawaiting/vision-master/README.md

 Using the Tutorial
 ------------------

-The tutorial is an IPython Notebook, which is
+The tutorial is an IPython Notebook, which is an interactive computational environment that combines formatted text instructions and executa